Florida driver pulled over at gunpoint after car mistakenly listed as stolen

 PINELLAS COUNTY, Fla.
-(WFLA) – Dramatic dash camera video shows Pinellas County deputies respond to a “be on (the) look-out”, or, BOLO alert Saturday, August 10.
-Two deputies drew their guns as they took in the suspected thief near 2551 54th Avenue N. in Pinellas County.
+(WFLA) – Dramatic dash camera video shows Pinellas County deputies respond to a “be on (the) look-out”, or, BOLO alert Saturday, Aug.
+10. Two deputies drew their guns as they took in the suspected thief near 54th Avenue North in Pinellas County.

 There was extensive damage to the Chevrolet Camaro during this stop, but as 8 On Your Side Investigates discovered, the entire episode was a misunderstanding: The car had already been returned to its rightful owner.